 Does your recipient have a mobile device but no streaming services?
 There are gift cards for that.
 Does your recipient hate technology?
 A coloring book for grown-ups with a nice set of coloring pencils or watercolors might provide a welcome brain break.

 Some patients understandably do not want cancer-centric gifts.
-They want you to give them whatever you would have without the cancer.
+They want you to give them whatever gift you would have chosen if they did not have cancer.
 This may be the secret, best gift on this list.
 Why?
-If the cancer-unrelated gift is good enough, it may provide a much-needed mental break from cancer.
+Because a thoughtful gift that has a personal touch from a concerned friend may be all a cancer patient needs to know you care.